 FIRE Carrier Program

-Our student and staff FIRE Carriers to lead and share information regarding our responsibility to engage in action to work towards reconciliation.
+Our student and staff FIRE Carriers lead and share information regarding our responsibility to engage in action to work towards reconciliation.

 The FIRE (Friends Igniting Reconciliation through Education) Carrier Project is a joint initiative of Aboriginal Catholic Ministry Victoria and the Opening the Doors Foundation with the Sandhurst Catholic Education Office to promote Reconciliation through education in Sandhurst schools.
 The FIRE Carrier Project seeks to keep the Reconciliation flame alight in schools, educating the wider community about Reconciliation, our shared history and cultures.
 The FIRE carriers work to promote reconciliation through: